Regular Decision Application Instructions

 - In most years, the FAFSA is available October 1.
 Things will be delayed slightly this year due to a simpler application being implemented.

 |Complete College Scholarship Service (CSS Profile)

 - Upon completion, you will receive a confirmation email.
-Any corrections must be submitted directly to our office.
+Any corrections must be submitted to our office.

-- If your biological/adoptive parents are divorced or separated, your custodial and your noncustodial parent will each need to complete a separate Profile application.
+- If your biological/adoptive parents are divorced or separated, your custodial and your noncustodial parent will each complete a separate Profile application.
 If you have no contact with your noncustodial parent, contact our office.

 |Submit Tax Materials